-We have a Resource Base at Marish for pupils with complex needs.
-The Resource Base supports pupils with a range of more complex learning difficulties who have an Education, Health and Care Plan.
+We have the SEN Unit at Marish Primary School for pupils with complex needs.
+The SEN Unit supports pupils with a range of more complex learning difficulties who have an Education, Health and Care Plan.
 Pupils work with additional adult support to access a highly modified and differentiated curriculum.
-Pupils in the Resource Base are given access to a wide range of educational opportunities, including trips, workshops and assemblies and integrate into mainstream as much as possible.
+Pupils in the SEN Unit are given access to a range of educational opportunities, including trips, workshops and assemblies and integrate into mainstream as much as possible.
+Official places in the SEN Unit are agreed by the SBC SEND team, although a small number of students are given access to SEN Unit provision as link students, at the discretion of the headteacher.